How to delete a SharePoint site in 5 moves

 SharePoint Workflows: 3 flows to automate SharePoint lists

-Want to create automations for SharePoint, but don't know where to start?
-Here is the article for you.
+Want to create automations for SharePoint but don't know where to start?
+This article is for you, with helpful hints and steps to follow.

 SharePoint layout: Here's how to customize your intranet